Omeka Classic

 This tutorial will walk you through the process of setting up Omeka Classic on Reclaim Hosting, and the basics of using the Omeka Classic platform.
 This is only one of multiple ways to set up an Omeka Classic site.
 I generally recommend students go through either a Reclaim Hosting account or Omeka.net, a website dedicated to hosting Omeka sites that has a “free” tier as well as paid tiers that include extra features.

-This tutorial was last updated in the Fall of 2018 for my HIST 696 Clio Wired graduate class and lightly edited in Fall 2020.
-It assumes that you already have a Reclaim Hosting account and custom URL, and that you are using the main url (www.myname.com or similar) for a different purpose.
+This tutorial was last updated in the Fall of 2024 for my HIST 696 Clio Wired graduate class.
+It assumes that you already have a Reclaim Hosting account and custom URL, and that you are using the main URL (www.myname.com or similar) for a different purpose.

 Installation: Reclaim Hosting